RaymondLoranger/io_ansi_table/README.md

 ## Usage

-In your `config/config.exs`, you then configure the table formatting [options](https://hexdocs.pm/io_ansi_table/IO.ANSI.Table.Options.html).
+In your `config/config.exs`, you should then configure the table formatting [options](https://hexdocs.pm/io_ansi_table/IO.ANSI.Table.Options.html).

 ## Examples